Scotts Valley Site: Excavations

 The Santa Cruz Archaeological Society organized for Memorial Day weekend, 1983, what would turn out to be the largest volunteer excavation crew ever assembled for such an occasion.
 This work supported the previous research and led the City of Scotts Valley to have to fund a large excavation in 1987 as the project development plans were changed.

-These volunteer excavations produced artifacts and other data that supported the previous research; including a chert crescent tool and a leaf-shaped chert biface that supported an estimated date of 7-10,000 YBP, and a metate feature, which is one of the oldest dated examples of ground-stone in California.
+These volunteer excavations produced artifacts and other data that supported the previous research; including a chert crescent tool and a leaf-shaped chert biface that supported an estimated date of 10,000 - 7,000 YBP, and a metate feature, which is one of the oldest dated examples of ground-stone in California.

 Analysis and post-excavation research

 Many scholars were involved in the analysis of the over 13,000 stone tools, artifacts and ecofacts from both the 1983 and 1987 excavations under the coordination of Dr. Robert Cartier.
-The final monograph was published by the Santa Cruz Archaeological Society and A.R.M.
-There was a display at City Hall created by A.R.M.
-Artifacts that were discovered in both excavations were later curated at UC Santa Cruz.
+Documentation and artifacts that were discovered in both excavations were later archived at UC Santa Cruz.
+A final monograph was published by the Santa Cruz Archaeological Society and A.R.M.
 The monograph reported on the extensive analyses done that related both to the findings in time (back 12,000 years) and space (to previous archaeological findings in Western North America).
 A series of chapters, written by various scholars, includes careful examination of the history of what produced the excavation, how the volunteer excavation was carried out, and the analysis of the various data generated from both the 1983 and 1987 excavations.

 The findings concluded that based on the thirty-seven radio carbon dates, the seventy-two obsidian hydration readings, the well-dated stratigraphic profile, and the diagnostic style of the artifacts that all data supported the 7 to 12,000-year-old antiquity of CA-SCR-177.

 Cartier notes in his concluding comments: